LudgerS/MRIRelaxometryNLM/README.md

 # MRIRelaxometryNLM
 This repository contains the Matlab / Octave code of a nonlocal means filter for MRI relaxometry.
 Its use is described in
-    L. Starke, K. Tabelow, T. Niendorf & A. Pohlmann "Denoising for Improved Parametric MRI of the Kidney: Protocol for Nonlocal Means Filtering" Published in Springer Protocols book "Preclinical MRI of the Kidney" (2021)
+    L. Starke, K. Tabelow, T. Niendorf & A. Pohlmann, "Denoising for Improved Parametric MRI of the Kidney: Protocol for Nonlocal Means Filtering", Springer Protocols book "Preclinical MRI of the Kidney", (2021)

 Contains: